KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 **Definition (Tether Severance):**

-When coherence depletion reaches critical levels:
+When coherence depletion reaches a critical threshold:

 \[
 \mathcal{T}_h(L_n, \tau) \to 0 \quad \text{for some } n